Seeking Justice for Camp Lejeune Water Contamination Case Victims

 What Is the Camp Lejeune Justice Act?

-The Camp Lejeune Justice Act of 2022 permits individuals who were exposed to contaminated water at Camp Lejeune to file a lawsuit in the United States District Court for the Eastern District of North Carolina.
+The Camp Lejeune Justice Act of 2022 permits individuals who were exposed to contaminated water at Camp Lejeune to file a claim in the United States District Court for the Eastern District of North Carolina.
 VA disability for Camp Lejeune water contamination is available to both veterans and family members, and individuals may pursue compensation in court even if they were previously denied benefits.

 What Happened at Camp Lejeune?